 Windows Information Protection | WIP Learn with Joy Part #1 | Intune

-When we talk about Modern Workplace, employee experience is the priority.
-But there’s another aspect to this which is Information Protection – of utmost importance to any organization.
+When we talk about the Modern Workplace, employee experience is the priority.
+But there’s another aspect to this: information protection, which is of the utmost importance to any organization.

 Every organization tries its best to keep its data protected.
-Sometimes, protection can be highly restrictive to the point that hampers workplace experience causing employee discontent, whereas sometimes it can be too light which leaves a lot of security loopholes.
+Sometimes, protection can be highly restrictive to the point that it hampers workplace experience, causing employee discontent, whereas sometimes, it can be too light, leaving many security loopholes.

-As such the IT Admins/Security Admins have to take tough decisions to balance between the two extremes since it has a direct impact on the workplace experience of an employee.
+As such, IT Admins and security Admins have to make tough decisions to balance the two extremes since this directly impacts an employee’s workplace experience.

 Microsoft, being one of the top public cloud service providers, has several products/services in the space of Information Protection, each having its own area or purpose (with some overlaps in a few cases), namely